With millions of tourists and locals visiting our beautiful coastline each year, our environment is under increasing pressure.

 - Irresponsible fishing line and equipment disposal.

 One of the most significant issues along the Great Ocean Road is the impact of weeds.
-To address the ongoing issue of weeds within the land we manage, we developed the Native Vegetation and Weed Action Plan 2015-2020.
-This document is currently being reviewed and a new version is in development.
+To address the ongoing issue of weeds within the land we manage, we developed the Coastal Vegetation Strategy.

 We are committed to reducing the use of glyphosate-based herbicides and continue to trial alternative weed control methods where possible.